Frequently Asked Questions

 - Is there a minimum COMLEX/USMLE score for your program?

-To be considered a competitive applicant to our program we recommend applicants have a COMLEX Part I score of greater than 520 or USMLE Part I score of greater than 220.
+We strongly recommend all applicants to submit both USMLE Step 1 and USMLE Step 2 scores before application submission.
 Test scores are only one part of the entire application.
 In general, individuals who score well on the COMLEX/USMLE are more likely to perform well on in-training examinations and the board certification examination.
-Individuals who consistently have difficulty passing the OMLEX/USMLE are less likely to perform well on future standardized examinations.
+Individuals who consistently have difficulty passing the COMLEX/USMLE are less likely to perform well on future standardized examinations.

 - What match are you participating in?